daviddavo/daos-verano/deployments/README.md

 Limitations:

-- only can download up to 15k deployments from Snapshot, though we pull the "most important" ones based on Snapshot's internal ranking
+- ~~only can download up to 15k deployments from Snapshot, though we pull the "most important" ones based on Snapshot's internal ranking~~
+**as of July 20, this is no longer the case, we've been able to download more**

 DeepDAO platforms (by count, descending):